-First of all, you need to understand that you can’t just learn Autocad, definitely not the entire software unless you are planning to specialize in using it (like myself – yet, I still don’t know everything about the software).
+First of all, you need to understand that you can’t just learn Autocad, definitely not the entire software – Unless you are planning to specialize in using it and be a CAD expert.

-There are levels of expertise when it comes to using Autocad.
+What I like to tell people is to realize that there are levels of expertise when it comes to using AutoCAD.